dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps-troubleshooting-tips.rst

 This requires the addition of a ``/.dockstore.yml`` file to your repository on GitHub.
 This file contains workflow information such as workflow path, test parameter paths, etc. that Dockstore will use to setup the corresponding workflow on Dockstore.
-Branches that do not have a ``/.dockstore.yml`` file on each branch of your GitHub repository if you want to sync multiple branches (versions) of your workflow.
+Branches that do not have a ``/.dockstore.yml`` file will not be synchronized.

 You can read more about it at :doc:`/getting-started/github-apps/github-apps`.